 Migration is easy!
-Go to Billing & Plan and select the plan you'd like to move to.
-If your new plan has less storage than you're currently using, we'll automatically add on the necessary extra quota; it may be cheaper to choose a higher plan.
+Go to Settings → Billing & Plan and choose the plan you'd like to move to.
+If your new plan has less storage than you're currently using, we'll automatically add on the necessary extra quota.
+It is always cheaper for personal accounts to choose a higher plan.

 1. Migrate data

-The new plans don't have a 'masteruser' any more.
-So any private data currently owned by the masteruser must be moved off to one or more regular users before you change plans.
+Our current plans do not have a masteruser account, which means that any private data currently owned by the masteruser must be moved off to one or more regular users before you change plans.

 We suggest changing the ownership to a user who has admin privileges.
 Alternatively, you can make a new user account dedicated for holding the current masteruser information.

-Any mail owned by the masteruser will be automatically migrated to a folder called
+Emails held in the masteruser account will be transferred automatically to a folder called

 2. Consider quota usage

-All users within an account on the new pricing must belong to the same plan: you can no longer mix and match Basic and Professional level users within a single account.
+With the current subscription plan, all users in an account must belong to the same plan.
+You will not be able to mix and match Basic and Professional level users within the account.

-Check the mail storage usage for each user in your account and make sure they're within the quota allowed for the plan you want to move to.
+Check the mail storage usage for each user in your account and make sure they're within the allotted quota for the plan you want to move to.
 If a user requires more quota than the default quota provided by the new plan, the quota costs will automatically adjust.